yewnyx/SubLink/README.md

 # SubLink

-SubLink is an application that helps you create scriptable integrations between Twitch and VRChat through OSC.
-You can customize your `SubLink.cs` file (included with the build) to respond to Twitch events with OSC and more
+SubLink is an application for creating scriptable integrations between VRChat and streaming platforms (like Twitch and Kick) through OSC.
+You can customize your `SubLink.cs` file (included with the build) to respond to stream events with OSC and more.

 ## Special Thanks